Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

   $ sudo mv bintray-kong-kong-enterprise-edition-aws.repo /etc/yum.repos.d/
   ```

-3. Open the package to and add your Bintray credentials to the `baseurl` value.
+3. Open the package to and add your Bintray credentials to the `baseurl` value (See [Getting your Bintray Credentials] for help)
   ```
   $ sudo vi /etc/yum.repos.d/bintray-kong-kong-enterprise-edition-aws.repo
   ```
   ```
   baseurl=https://<BINTRAY_USER>:<BINTRAY_API_KEY>@kong.bintray.com/kong-enterprise-edition-aws
   ```
     > Note: Unlike step 1, this command requires your Bintray account API KEY, **not** your PASSWORD.

 4. Obtain your Kong Enterprise license file.
   If you do not already have your license file, you can download it from your account files in Bintray *`https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`*.
 See [How you Access Your Enterprise License](/enterprise/latest/deployment/access-license) for help.